S1SYPHOS/S1SYPHOS.github.io/source/_posts/2015-05-23-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2015-08-26 04:28:55
 categories: jekyll update
+best: true
+excerpt: This article explains the basic concepts of Jekyll, the static site generator.
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.